 Erin Root, Eanes ISD high school teacher

-Sharpen Your Skills: Access to Grade Level Math TEKS for ALL Students in All Environments Kimberly Cook and Patty Callaway presented at Inclusion Works! last year.
+Sharpen Your Skills: Accessing Grade Level TEKS for All Students in All Environments Kimberly Cook and Patty Callaway presented at Inclusion Works! last year.
 They are dynamic, highly qualified individuals who demonstrate special and general education working together at its best.
 They have a ton of easy-to-use ideas to help students at home and school with math.

 Parents and teachers often struggle with how to implement inclusion.
 What should it look like?
 How can it work?
 How much work is it?
 Do I have the tools that I need?
 How can I help my child/student?